Master of Divinity/Master of Social Work

 In addition to earning a degree from Duke Divinity School, you also receive benefits that continue to impact your life long after you leave.
 Space is given for learning timeless ministry skills, the cultivation of holy friendships that will sustain you, and faculty who are mentors as your vocation unfolds.
 The overwhelming majority of our students say their investment is worth it.

 Students interested in dual-degree programs are required to pursue admission to Duke Divinity and UNC School of Social Work independently, and upon successful admission to both programs, are enrolled as dual-degree students.
 Students who are enrolled in either program may apply to the dual degree program after they have started at either school.
-However, interested students should be aware that the annual application deadline for the M.S.W. at UNC will be January 14, 2020.
+However, interested students should be aware that the annual application deadline for the M.S.W. at UNC is in mid-January.

 Apply to the M.S.W.